What to Do If Coronavirus Triggers Binge Eating

 The coronavirus triggered binge eating for me.
 The binges were triggered for me because the outbreak of coronavirus in northern Italy directly impacted me.

 I was due to travel to Piemonte on February 25th.
 With difficulty, I had decided to cancel my trip, leaving my at-risk partner — whose family is from the region — to travel there alone.
 Initially going for just four days, his trip ended up lasting nearly three weeks due to a death in the family.

 Because of the isolation caused by coronavirus, I found myself triggered to binge.
-I noticed myself slipping into old, obsessive thought patterns around food, which triggered binge disorder cravings, shame, and guilt in the midst of the coronavirus.
+I noticed myself slipping into old, obsessive thought patterns around food, which triggered binge eating disorder cravings, shame, and guilt in the midst of coronavirus mayhem.
 The more I thought about food, the more I ate.
 The more I ate, the more I thought about food.

 The Emotional Roots of Bingeing (With or Without the Coronavirus)

 After his return, the obsessive thoughts about food subsided slightly, reminding me that my binges can always be traced back to emotional roots.
 That is why restrictive measures, like my 24-hour fast, rarely work.
 While the fast itself may have helped ease the physical food addiction, it did nothing to address the underlying emotions.